-To calculate the lost-time injury rate, we look at the number of allowed lost-time claims and the total number of people covered to show the number of lost-time claims per 100 employees.
+To calculate the lost-time injury rate, we look at the number of allowed lost-time claims and the total number of people employed to show the number of lost-time claims per 100 employees.

-In 2017, covered employment for Schedule 1 and Schedule 2 firms increased by two per cent compared to 2016.
+Since 2009, the number of people covered by the WSIB for Schedule 1 firms has gone up about 23 per cent while the lost-time injury rates have gone down 21 per cent and no lost-time injury rates have gone down 19 per cent.
+In 2018, employment covered by WSIB for Schedule 1 and Schedule 2 firms went up three per cent compared to 2017.
 Similarly, Statistics Canada’s Labour Force Survey (LFS) on employment in Ontario showed a two per cent increase in employment over the same period.

 Allowed claims and injury rates by injury/illness year

-Over the past 10 years, injury rates among most the provinces and territories have declined, with Saskatchewan, Ontario, Alberta and Manitoba seeing the largest decreases and Prince Edward Island increasing.
-The WSIB and workplace compensation boards across Canada continue working to improve overall health and safety in the workplace.
+Over the past 10 years, injury rates in most of the provinces and territories have gone down.
+Saskatchewan, Manitoba, Nova Scotia and Newfoundland have had the biggest decreases, and Prince Edward Island and New Brunswick have gone up.
+Ontario currently has the lowest injury rate in Canada, while the WSIB and the other compensation boards across Canada continue improving overall health and safety in the workplace.

 Injury frequency by Canadian jurisdiction

 Data source for lost-time injury rate by jurisdiction: